Table of Contents

 Once the home is physically ready for tenant occupation, spend time running the numbers to figure out what you need to charge.

-Start by determining the cap rate of the property.
+Start by determining the cap rate of the home.
 How long will it take you to recoup the cost of your investment through various rent cost models?
-Next, look at local markets for comps.
+Next, look at local markets for comparables.
 How much are similar buildings renting for?
 Look at similar rental listings and aggregate different price points into your rent planning.
 Factor in the cost of your mortgage, any improvements made and premiums for management companies or ongoing maintenance.

 When you have a number, run it through cost models to make sure it stacks up with your investing approach.